cardano-foundation/CIPs/CIP-0381/README.md

 provide the same security guarantees as the latter.
 This periodical commitment is performed through a threshold signature by the dynamic committee of the Sidechain.
-The most interesting construction for medium sized committees is ATMS, presented in the paper [Proof of Stake Sidechains](https://cointhinktank.com/upload/Proof-of-Stake%20Sidechains.pdf), in section 5.2 and requires pairings.
+The most interesting construction for medium sized committees is ATMS, presented in the paper [Proof of Stake Sidechains](https://cointhinktank.com/upload/Proof-of-Stake%20Sidechains.pdf), in section 5.3 and requires pairings.
 We have yet not found an efficient solution that does not require pairings.
 ATMS is a k-of-t threshold signature scheme (meaning that we need at least k signers to participate).
-Let n <= t - k be the number of signers that did not participate in the ATMS signature.
-ATMS verification proceeds as follows:
-  * Check that n <= t - k
-  * n (log_2(t) hash computations + equality checks) (this is a very pessimistic upper bound.
-In practice, it's much less)
-  * n G1 additions and 1 G1 negation
-  * 2 miller loops + final verify
 * **Zero Knowledge Proofs** are an incredibly powerful tool.
 There exist different types of zero knowledge proofs, but the most succinct (and cheaper to verify) rely on pairings for verification.
 Zero knowledge proofs can be used to make Mithril certificates, or sidechain checkpoints even more succinct, or to create layer 2 solutions to provide